Qiskit/RFCs/0000-new_pulse_drawer.md

 ```

 The `pulse_style_lib` will contain several predefined style sheets that have different visualization purposes.
+In the above example, `iqx_debugging()` is a function call which generates a style sheet object.
-In the above example, `iqx_debugging` will show as much information as possible, i.e. pulse name, operand values of `PhaseShift` and `FrequencyShift`, pulse peak height, pulse duration and so on.
+This style sheet is expected to show as much information as possible, i.e. pulse name, operand values of `PhaseShift` and `FrequencyShift`, pulse peak height, pulse duration and so on.
 If that information is too much for publication, the user can switch the output format by using another style sheet:

 ```python